The Journey: From Spec-Kit to SpecFact

 # Step 5: Keep both in sync

-specfact sync bridge --adapter speckit --bundle customer-portal --repo . --bidirectional --watch
+specfact project sync bridge --adapter speckit --bundle customer-portal --repo . --bidirectional --watch

 Why This Works